Before & After the Day

 - Avoid crushing your flowers as they will bruise.

-Make sure to set up a time for the bouquet to get dropped off the day after the wedding, or arrange for shipping the first business day after the event.
+Be sure to set up a time for the bouquet to be dropped off the day after the wedding, or arrange for shipping the first business day after the event.
 Visit our authorized dealers page or call us at 440-523-1099 to find out about our drop off locations or learn how to ship us your flowers.

 Cascade bouquets have a water source, the oasis holder.

 Tip: When you get to the reception site, let someone take your bouquet and put some water in the holder.
 You may want to ask your florist to show you how to do this.